ghowland/sireus/documentation/godoc.md

     SuccessContent    string            `json:"success_content"`
     LockTimerDuration Duration          `json:"lock_timer_duration"`
     HostExecKey       string            `json:"host_exec_key"`    // Sireus Client presents this key to get commands to run SetBotStates      []string          `json:"set_bot_states"`   // Will Advance all of these Bot States.
 Advance can only go forward in the list, or start at the very beginning.
 It can't go backwards, that is invalid data.
+Only the State.Name and not the StateName.State is present, this will just advance to the next available state until it hits the final one and stay there.
     JournalTemplate   string            `json:"journal_template"` // Templated Text formatted with variables from the Bot.VariableValues.
 This is logged in JSON log-line and can be used to create Outage Reports, etc
 }
 ```